prash-kr-meena/github-bot-rabbithole/PR_TESTING.md

 ## How It Works

-The PR bot:
+The PR bot with AI code review:

+1. **Webhook Processing**:
-1. Receives a webhook event when a PR is opened
+   - Receives a webhook event when a PR is opened
+   - Verifies the webhook signature
+   - Extracts PR information (title, description, author, etc.)

+2. **Repository Analysis**:
+   - Clones the repository to a local `.repos` directory
-2. Fetches the list of files in the PR
+   - Fetches the list of files changed in the PR
+   - For each file, gets both the full content and the specific changes (diff)

+3. **AI Code Review**:
-3. Gets the content of the first file
+   - Sends the file content and changes to the Anthropic API
-4. Finds the first line of code in that file
+   - Provides a comprehensive prompt with code review guidelines
+   - Receives an AI-generated code review with suggestions and feedback

+4. **Review Comments**:
-5. Adds a review comment on that line
+   - Posts review comments on specific sections of code that were changed

-For testing purposes, the `test_pr_bot.py` script simulates these webhook events without requiring an actual GitHub repository.
+   - Each comment includes the AI-generated review for that file
+   - Posts a summary comment with an overview of the review process

+5. **Testing**:
+   - The `test_pr_bot.py` script provides several test options:
+     - Ping event test: Verifies the webhook endpoint
+     - PR opened event test: Tests the full PR review process
+     - Repository cloning test: Tests the repository cloning functionality
+     - AI code review test: Tests the AI code review generation

+The bot uses a temporary directory to store cloned repositories, which allows it to analyze the code in its full context rather than just the isolated changes.
+This provides more comprehensive and accurate code reviews.